jimasp/linux-file-paths-quick-reference/linux-file-paths.md

 # Quick Reference to Linux File Paths
-Filesystem Hierarchy Standard - modified (reduced for quick reference).
+Linux File system paths as recommended by the Filesystem Hierarchy Standard 3.0 - modified (reduced for quick reference).

 This quick reference is to help you find/organise things quickly.

 If you are actually developing software for distribution on Linux systems, then you should read the LSB [standard](https://refspecs.linuxfoundation.org/FHS_3.0/index.html) in full.

 ## Definitions
 - "Shareable" files are those that can be stored on one host and used on others.